 Cinnamon – A Tea and Spice Super Hero

-Have you ever found yourself needing a little extra warmth from your tea?
+Have you ever needed a little extra warmth from your tea?
 Cinnamon is often used for this exact purpose.
 This potent spice does wonders for stimulating our bodies and warming them from the inside out.
 Read on for an herbalist’s perspective on why cinnamon is a tea and spice super hero.

 What are cinnamon’s “warming qualities”?